puppetlabs/puppet-docs/source/pe/2.5/cloudprovisioner_configuring.markdown

 : Your vCenter password.
 You should already know the value for this setting.

 `:vsphere_expected_pubkey_hash`
 : A public key hash for your vSphere server.
-The value for this setting can be obtained by filling the other three settings and running the following command:
+The value for this setting can be obtained by entering the other three settings and then running the following command:

         $ puppet node_vmware list